 From there on I continued taking drugs and fell deeper and deeper into psychosis.

-Eventually I realised that there was a way to heal, and after many years of trial and tribulation of what works and what doesn’t work to help someone live with mental illness, and to move towards mental wellness, I took it upon myself to really find out what works in terms of being able to raise above the life I was living in terms of being a ‘schizophrenic,’ and to continue pursuing my dreams and realising the opportunities of the life I have always wanted to live.
+Eventually I realised that there was a way to heal, and after many years of trial and tribulation of what works and what doesn’t work to help someone live with mental illness, and to move towards mental wellness, I took it upon myself to really find out what works in being able to raise above the life I was living in terms of being a ‘schizophrenic,’ and to continue pursuing my dreams and realising the opportunities of the life I have always wanted to live.

 Through cultivating a deeper understanding of how we can live with mental illness, I seek to light a spark of hope within you; that you can live the life you want to lead.